 HQAI implements and complies with the international ground rules of auditing.
 We apply these principles in our engagement with all actors along the chain of quality and accountability, an engagement that is annually demonstrated through HQAI’s accreditation against ISO/IEC 17065:2012.

 Accreditation?
-Accreditation is the “certification” of the certifying body (HQAI) by a public authority.
+Accreditation is the “certification” of the certification body (HQAI) by an authoritative body (Accredia).

 Our services have a cost